-After each session, Founders have until the following session to complete a challenging list of step-by-step company building tasks and exercises, which are designed to take approximately 20-30 hours total.
-Each week's assignments are based on the topic of that week’s session, and contain actionable, structured tasks to build the business.
+After each session, Founders have until the following session to complete a challenging set of Growth Sprints, which are designed to take approximately 20-30 hours total.
+Each sprint contains actionable, structured deliverables to help your business get to traction and funding.

 For example, a portion of the Product Development assignment (#2 of 8 total deliverables) is listed below

 Deliverable 2.
 Organize a product brainstorming session with your Advisors, coworkers, friends and / or Working Group members to create a prioritized set of features to develop first (or next).
 See this sample Roadmap of Prioritized Features worksheet, and try the following methodology: